254abhishek/GestureControlVehicle/README.md

 ## Usage

-1. **Power on your Arduino board and the robot setup**.
+1. **Power on your Arduino board and the vehicle setup**.
+2. **Gesture Recognition**:
-2. **Operate the joystick** to control the robot's movements:
+   - Align your hand or fingers with the analog sensor to control the vehicle:
-   - Move the joystick forward for the robot to move forward.
-   - Move the joystick backward for the robot to move backward.
-   - Move the joystick left for the robot to turn left.
+     - **Forward**: Align your hand/fingers in a way that corresponds to moving forward.
+     - **Backward**: Align your hand/fingers in a way that corresponds to moving backward.
+     - **Left**: Align your hand/fingers in a way that corresponds to turning left.
+     - **Right**: Align your hand/fingers in a way that corresponds to turning right.
-   - Move the joystick right for the robot to turn right.
+     - **Stop**: Move your hand/fingers away from the sensor to stop.
-   - Release the joystick to stop the robot (`STOP` condition).

-3. **Observe** the outputs (`out1` to `out4`) changing based on joystick movements, which are then fed into the HT12E encoder IC to control the motors accordingly.
+3. **Observe** how the vehicle responds to your hand gestures, activating the corresponding motor outputs based on the sensor readings.

+## Components Required

+- **Arduino Board**: Controls the logic and interprets sensor inputs.
+- **Analog Sensor**: Detects hand alignment or gestures.
+- **Motor Driver Module**: Translates Arduino's digital signals into motor control signals.
+- **DC Motors**: Executes movements based on motor control signals.

-## Joystick Control
+## Wiring Diagram

-- The joystick's X and Y positions are read using analog inputs (`xPin` and `yPin`).
-- Based on the joystick's position, the Arduino board determines the direction in which the robot should move.
+- **Analog Sensor Connections**:
+  - Connect the analog sensor to an analog input pin on the Arduino board.

+- **Motor Driver Connections**:
+  - Connect motor driver outputs (`out1`, `out2`, `out3`, `out4`) to the respective motor terminals.

+Ensure proper connections and alignment calibration as per your specific sensor and hardware setup to ensure accurate gesture recognition and vehicle control.

-## HT12E Output
+## Gesture Recognition

-- `out1` to `out4` are digital outputs used to transmit control signals to the HT12E encoder IC.
-- These outputs encode directional commands (forward, backward, left, right, stop) from the Arduino based on joystick movements.
+- The sketch includes logic to interpret analog sensor readings and map them to specific vehicle movements.
+- Adjust threshold values or sensor positioning as needed to improve gesture recognition accuracy.

 ## License